 I am 34, so my FRS is currently assumed to be $166,000, the highest they have in the retirement sum table.
-New FRS will be added year after year, adjusting for inflation etc.
+FRS will be updated year after year, adjusting for inflation etc.

 So if my Special account (including any amount withdrew eg investments) is less than $166,000, then I can enjoy the tax relief.

 Donate to good cause, and enjoy 2.5 times the amount as tax relief!